canonical/charm-relation-interfaces/kafka-client/README.md

 [\[JSON Schema\]](./schemas/requirer.json)

-Requirer provides client connection uri, and optionally provides user-specified credentials, appliation role and topic.
+Requirer provides application role and topic.
 It should be placed in the **application** databag.
 Requirer provides consumer group name if the requirer sets it's role as consumer.
 It should be placed in the **unit** databag.

 #### Example